ranfysvalle02/slim-mcp/blog.md

 One query.
 Two retrieval strategies, each producing its own ranked list. `$rankFusion` blends those lists by position — so you don't have to hand-tune how a text-relevance score compares to a vector-similarity score, which is the usual headache with hybrid search.
 No second database in the loop, and because the keyword and vector pipelines run over the *same* `tool_catalog` documents, it's a drop-in upgrade rather than a new system.

 **What the gateway actually ships today, though, is the meaning arm alone** — one `$vectorSearch` over the embedded catalog, top-k back, nothing fused.
 That's deliberate: keeping retrieval to a single mechanism means the headline ~8.8× token win is attributable to *one* clean move (retrieve fewer tools, text untouched), with nothing to confound it.
-Hybrid is the evolution path this heading promises — a "go further" lever you can reach for, not a missing piece the demo depends on.
+Hybrid is the evolution path this heading promises, not a missing piece the demo depends on.

 ### The analytics you get for free: complex aggregations